GoogleCloudPlatform/aira/docs/looker-requirements.md

 To enable message passing and event notification from the embedded Looker iframe to the parent web page, you must include embed_domain=https://parent_domain.com as a query parameter in your SSO embed URL, AND you must add that same domain https://parent_domain.com to this allowlist to tell the Looker server that the domain is allowed as a cross-domain message destination.

-In you looker console go to Admin > Embed.
-The first option will be Embedded Domain Allowlist, there you need to add your frontend url to allows the frontend url to call the looker service.
+In the looker console, go to Admin > Embed.
+The first option will be Embedded Domain Allowlist where you need to add your frontend URL to allow the frontend to call the looker service.